benletchford/buup.io/README.md

 # Buup - The Text Utility Belt

-Buup is a versatile text transformation toolkit that provides a dependency-free core library for common text manipulations, with additional CLI and web interfaces.
+Buup is a versatile text transformation toolkit that provides a dependency-free core library for common text manipulations, with a built-in CLI and web interface.

 |                            Dark Mode                            |                            Light Mode                            |
 | :-------------------------------------------------------------: | :--------------------------------------------------------------: |